AlexeyStruchev/stepik_selenium_run_browser_language/README.md

 must be returned.

 The lesson is: https://stepik.org/lesson/237240/step/10?unit=209628
+## Pycharm project configuration
+After cloning the project from git, add 3.11 Python interperter with virtual environment.

-## Automated libraries installation
+### Automated libraries installation
-After cloning the project from git, all necessary libraries can be installed in console by using the command:
+All necessary libraries can be installed in console by using the command:

 pip install -r requirements.txt